TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

    The architecture of ResNet18.
 Source: [2]_

-On your local laptop or VM, clone the following repository:
+On your local laptop or VM, clone the following `repository <https://github.com/eriksf/pytorch-transfer-learning>`_:

 .. code-block:: console